mui/material-ui/docs/pages/blog/2023-mui-values.md

 We don't over-structure, add process or hierarchy where it isn't needed.
 To introduce a process, we need to clearly show how it makes things 10x better than the current approach.

-We don't have lengthy approvals processes or a formalised chain of command; instead we collaborate as a tight-knit network where anyone can ask about and contribute to anything.
+We don't have lengthy approvals processes or a formalized chain of command; instead we collaborate as a tight-knit network where anyone can ask about and contribute to anything.

 **Chase "better”** is all about consistently improving and developing in all aspects of our work as well as raising the bar for quality.